casneno/fetch-me/README.md

 ## How to Navigate
 The app is currently running only it's mobile version, so in order to better visualize it, it is recommended for the user to run it on a viewport of 428x926 or smaller.

-Once Signed-up and Logged in, the user is able to navigate the diferent pages by means of the navbar at the bottom of the screen
+Once Signed-up and Logged in, the user is able to navigate the diferent pages by means of the navbar at the bottom of the screen.
+The user can then add/remove other users from their friend list to favorite them or engage straight away in shopping by creating a new order and inviting others to colaborate.
+When shopping, items that are added to the cart can be seen by toggling screens and then their quantities can be adjusted.
+To remove an item, you jsut need to reduce its quantity to zero.
+When you are ready, proceed to your order review end, finalaly, to checkout. (currently the payment feature has not yet been implemented)

 ## Brief

-The SEI Project 1 Include the following Technical requirements:
+The SEI Project 4 Include the following Technical requirements:

-☐ Render a game in the browser.
-☐ Include win/loss logic and render win/loss messages in HTML.
-Popup alerts using the alert() method are okay during development, but not production.
-☐ Include separate HTML, CSS & JavaScript files.
-☐ Use vanilla JavaScript, not jQuery.
-☐ Have properly indented HTML, CSS & JavaScript.
-In addition, vertical whitespace needs to be consistent.
-☐ No remaining unused and/or commented out code (code that will never be called) .
-☐ Have functions and variables that are named sensibly.
-Remember, functions are typically named as verbs and variables (data) named as nouns.
-☐ Be coded in a consistent manner.
-For example, choose between your preference for function declarations vs. function expressions.
+☐ A working full-stack, single-page application hosted on Heroku.
-☐ Be deployed online using GitHub Pages so that the rest of the world can play your game!
+☐ Incorporate the technologies of the MERN-stack:
+MongoDB/Mongoose
+Express
+React
+Node
+☐ Have a well-styled interactive front-end.
+☐ Communicates with the Express backend via AJAX.
+☐ Implement token-based authentication.
+Including the ability of a user to sign-up, log in & log out.
+☐ Implement authorization by restricting CUD data functionality to authenticated users.
+Also, navigation should respond to the login status of the user.
+☐ Have a well-scoped feature-set.
+Full-CRUD data operations are not required if one or more other features are included, for example:
+- Consume data from a third-party API.
+- Implement additional functionality if the user is an admin.
+- Implementation of a highly dynamic UI or data visualization.
+- Other, instructor approved, complexity/features.

 ## About